When building muscle is your goal, one of the key things you must keep in mind is your calorie intake.

 How To Measure Muscle Gain

-It is very important that you keep track of your progress as you move forward so that you don’t end up doing the wrong thing for too long.
+You must keep track of your progress as you move forward so that you don’t do the wrong thing for too long.

-For example, you don’t want to be on to high of a calorie surplus and start to gain excess fat on top of your newly built muscle.
+For example, you don’t want to have too high of a calorie surplus and start gaining excess fat on top of your newly built muscle.

 What would make this worse was if you weren’t paying attention and didn’t notice that you were gaining more than you should be every week.

-Since you are tracking your progress though, it’s no big deal for you to tweak your daily caloric intake and limit the amount of fat you build.
+Since you are tracking your progress, it’s no big deal for you to tweak your daily caloric intake and limit the fat you build.

-Here are some ways to track your muscle growth…
+Here are some tips to track your muscle growth…

 - Strength gains